PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter9/README.md

-# Chapter 9 - Implementing a AWS INDUSTRIAL IOT Solution
+# Chapter 9 - Building a AWS INDUSTRIAL IOT Solution
 Build end to end data flow : from OPC-UA server to Visualization with AWS

 Structure of the project
 * 📁 edge folder : source code to implement edge
-* 📁 storage folder : source code for Timestream, IOT Events and IOT Analytics
-* 📁 visualization folder : source code for grafana